Story

 If you ask anyone what stands out the most in El Shaddai, they'll say one of two things, the anime-like art style, or the remarkably amazing visuals (hopefully the latter).
 El Shaddai makes up for the lack of story with graphics that will leave you mesmerized, the coloring and lighting are done EXTREMELY well and make everything pop.
 The changing color scheme, which happens often, makes things come alive to a leel I have never honestly seen in gaming.

-A rather dull picture, it doesn't do the game any justice,
+A rather dull picture, it doesn't do the game any justice, but gives you an idea of what the game is like |

 Controls